l-vo/docker-symfony/README.md

 Mysql configuration:
-* mysql/init.sql (optional database and user creation, executed once when no mysql data exists)
+* mysql/init.sql (optional database and user creation, executed once when no mysql data exists) By default, this script create a root user with 'root' as password.

 Afp configuration:
 * netatalk/afp.conf (afp server configuration)